mobtakr/editorjs-parser/README.md

 }
 ```

-Besides that each block has another class which is `block`.
+Besides that, each block has another class which is `block`.
 So you can add some shared styles to your blocks.

 ```